Warning: Your browser doesn't support all of the features in this Web site. Please view our accessibility page for more details.

 Radon is a naturally occurring radioactive gas; it is colourless, odourless and tasteless and can only be measured using specific equipment.
 Radon can sometimes accumulate indoors to unacceptable high concentrations and in such circumstances can increase the risk of lung cancer.

 The Safety Office undertakes to measure radon gas levels in the workplace, according to the Radiological Protection Act, 1991, Ionising Radiation Order, 2000.
-Basement and ground-floor work spaces are monitored for radon gas and the results are relayed to the occupants and to the Buildings Office.
+Basement and ground-floor work spaces are monitored for radon gas and the results are relayed to the occupants, Head of Unit and to the Buildings Office.
 If the gas level is above the threshold then appropriate work is undertaken by the Buildings Office to reduce it.
-The university’s policy on radon in the workplace is available in the Buildings Office copy of the university safety statement in Section 5.30.
+The university’s policy on radon in the workplace is available in the NUI Galway Safety Statement Part 5.